 Not Included:

-**Tips for the crew (muleteers, chef and guide)
+**Tips for the crew (Porters, chef and guide).

 Bring for the Salkantay Trek:

-A good daypack: Eagle Creek Afar Backpack –appropriate packs to carry your personal belongings.
+A good day pack: such as Eagle Creek Afar Backpack (Appropriate pack to carry your personal belongings.)

-3 pairs of trekking pants (not jeans): 1 hiking, 1 cotton–which is just enough.
-Please spray both pairs with an insect repellent before the trip.
+3 pairs of trekking pants (not jeans), 1 hiking, 1 cotton–which is just enough.

-Thermals: wool socks, gloves, scarf, and woolen hat for cold nights.
+1 warm/winter jacket (Thermals: wool socks/gloves, scarf and woolen hat for cold nights).

-Water (only for first day hike).
-Then we will provide you with water throughout the hike.
+Water (Only for first day of the hike, as we will provide you with water throughout the rest of the hike).

 A headlamp to navigate camp in the evenings and pre-dawn mornings with spare batteries